 Understand that in every single workout that you do here, you will get stronger, burn fat, and build muscle.
 Every single one.

 Building strength, burning fat, building muscle (as well as a host of other benefits like building athleticism, endurance, overall health, etc.)

 THAT’S WHAT MARYLAND DOES.

-Let’s use the following workout from this Wednesday as an example:
+Let’s use the following workout from a workout as an example:

 8 Rotational MB Slam

 8 Floor Press